wsandst/portfolio-website/content/projects/loven4ever.md

     - web-dev
     - website
     - migration
+    - sysadmin
-description: "I migrated the 12 year old Wordpress blog www.loven4ever.com to a Raspberry Pi, fixed various issues and optimized the website down from 8 second loading time to 2 second loading time.
-It served as a learning opportunity for Wordpress and Linux server management."
+description: "For several years (2015 and forward) I have managed the popular Wordpress Hockey blog Loven4ever, for instance migrating it between various web hosts and optimizing it down from an original 8 second load time to under 2 seconds."
-aim: "To migrate the website and fix various problems while learning about Wordpress."
+aim: "To keep the blog running smoothly for the end users."
 github: ""
 download: ""
 authors: ""